Kunal-Attri/ELO-Rating/README.md

 - ELO ratings of individual players reflect their relative skill levels based on performance in past matches.
 - Now, a player defeating a much weaker player is not the same as defeating a much more stronger player.
 ELO rating takes this into account and is reflected in updated ratings of both players.
 - After each match, ELO rating of both players is updated based on a formula.
+- Originally, it only considers the outcome of a match.

 ## Formula to calculate New Rating of a Player